 Research Topic: Lattice-Based Post-Quantum Cryptography, Zero-Knowledge Proof and Verifiable Computation.

-- Designed an efficient Module-Learn-With-Error (MLWE) based encryption scheme.
+- Designed an concrete-efficient Module-Learn-With-Error (MLWE) based encryption scheme.

-- Submitted a first-authored full length paper to ACM CCS 2021.
+- Published a first-authored full length paper at ACM CCS 2021, Seoul, South Korea.

 Research Assistant advised by Dr. Tim Menzies at North Carolina State University, Spring 2018